Axway/amplify-central/content/en/docs/amplify_relnotes/2024nov_amplify.md

 * **Custom unit quota**

    PROVIDER BILLING<br />
    Currently only Transactions unit are monitored.
 But with the rising of LLM model, new units are necessary to charge consumer.
-TBD + link to current documentation
+By default the system manages only **Transaction** unit.
+When defining your plan quota, you can select any other consumption unit available in the system.
+Refer to [Manage consumption unit](/docs/manage_product_foundry/manage_consumption_units).

 * **Async API 3.0.0 support**